Victoran0/chat-pal/README.md

 # Chat Pal

-The purpose of this demo is to showcase how you can build a NextJS + langchain + langgraph + Web Speech API SpeechSynthesis speech to speech AI Assistant using [Deepgram](https://deepgram.com/).
+The purpose of this demo is to showcase how you can build a NextJS + langchain + langgraph + Web Speech API SpeechSynthesis + Groq speech to speech AI Assistant using [Deepgram](https://deepgram.com/).

 ## Demo features